AdemeroIncPub/nucleus_one_folder_monitor/README.md

   - [design.md](./design.md)

 ## Development
-Ensure .NET 7 and the Flutter SDK is installed on your machine.
+Ensure the .NET 7 SDK and the Flutter SDK is installed on your machine.

 ### Pull Requests and Commits